MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Technique

+In MOCCA, escape has to be treated as a Poisson process, and so it is easy to implement eq.(\ref{eq:Pa}).
+But implementation of eq.(\ref{eq:Pf}) would strictly require that the probability of escape in the interval $\Delta t$ be computed from $P_f(t+\Delta t) - P_f(t)$, where $t$ is computed from the time when a star first becomes a potential escaper, and not from $P_f(\Delta t)$ as stated.
+But up to time $t$ the energy of the star changes by relaxation, a situation which is not envisaged in the numerical results on which eq.(\ref{eq:Pf}) is based.
+Furthermore, for a time step in which the probability of escape is very small, both expressions (\ref{eq:Pf}) and (\ref{eq:Pa}) are proportional to $\Delta t$, with a constant of proportionality which is proportional to $1/y_{tid}$ and $b$, $c$, respectively.
+It is only for the very few time steps in which the probability of escape is large that there is a significant difference between the two formulae (as implemented in MOCCA).

-So, to model in MOCCA escape process according to \citet{FH2000} we have to adjust against N-body simulations the free parameters: $y_{tid}$ or $a$ and $b$.
-The big advantage of this approach is that the probability of escape does not explicitly depend on the number of stars in the system and that the escape process introduced into the MOCCA code generally follows the one in N-body systems.
+To model escape in MOCCA according to \citet{FH2000} we now have to adjust the free parameters $y_{tid}$ or $b$ and $c$ by comparison with $N$-body simulations.
+The big advantages of this approach (compared with the $N$-dependent approach of the previous version of the code) is that the probability of escape does not explicitly depend on the number of stars in the system and that the escape process introduced into MOCCA more closely follows our understanding of escape in $N$-body systems.